 Organising this type of respite care is a bit different to organising other types of respite services – read more about short stays in aged care homes.

 What if the person I care for has been in hospital?

 If the person you care for has been in hospital and is ready to be discharged, but still needs more help than usual, then they may benefit from transition care.

-Transition care provides short-term care that is focused on particular therapies such as physiotherapy (exercises, mobility, strength and balance), occupational therapy (help to recover or maintain your physical ability), speech therapy, podiatry (foot care), as well as counselling and social work.
+Transition care provides short-term care that is focused on particular therapies such as physiotherapy (exercises, mobility, strength and balance), occupational therapy (help to recover or maintain your physical ability), speech therapy, services of a dietitian (nutrition assessment, food and nutrition advice, dietary changes), podiatry (foot care), as well as counselling and social work.
 It aims to help the person you care for become as independent as they can be after they've been in hospital, and provides extra support while you and they decide about the best place for them to live in the longer term.
 Read more about transition care.